Changissnz/selfinterest/README.md

 in both interpretation by the consumer and the intended motives for the work.
-On a related note, the fact that is mentioned for an agenda in conflict to or reinforcing of a situation is also not without the bias of motive, hence why there is at this note as a justifying reason for one preferring fiction or nonfiction, but this point does mislead, through parallelism, for advocacy of a completely free consumer market, where the consumer can buy anything because of an inherent justification according to the justice of fiction or nonfiction being free to prefer.
+On a related note, the fact that is mentioned for an agenda in conflict to or reinforcing of a situation is also not without the bias of motive, hence there is this note as a justifying reason for one preferring fiction or nonfiction, but this point does mislead, through parallelism, for advocacy of a completely free consumer market, where the consumer can buy anything because of an inherent justification according to the justice of fiction or nonfiction being free to prefer.
 Rewinding focus back to the matter of poetics of tragedy, to state that there are artificial axioms at play, believed by some, is accurate.
-Another accuracy, for matters where tragedy is achieved not by the loss through inanimate phenomenon so that the work of one or more sentient beings is responsible for the grimness, is that these artificial axioms' use, and additionally their existence, is challenged on the premise of a wanted purity in use of these same artificial
+Another accuracy, for matters where tragedy is achieved not by the loss through inanimate phenomena so that the work of one or more sentient beings is responsible for the grimness, is that these artificial axioms' use, and additionally their existence, is challenged on the premise of a wanted purity in use of these same artificial